 The Prince William Sound Museum was formed by the Whittier Museum Association in 2003.
 Since then, the museum has built up a collection of 32 exhibits.
 The history of Whittier as a military port is examined and explained.
 There are also displays relating to the port city being a rail terminal.
 Some exhibits cover the Anton Anderson Memorial tunnel, the Alaska Railroad, and the Alaska Steamship Company.

 However, there is lots more information about the military aspect of the city.
 From WWII to the Cold War, the military heritage of Whittier is thoroughly discussed.
 From the battles of Kisku and Attu in the Aleutian Islands to Cold War flights.
 The guarding of the coastline and dramatic rescues are all highlighted with fascinating insights.

-Located at the Anchor Inn in downtown Whittier this small museum has been rated within the top 10 in Alaska.
-If you are in Whittier, then a visit to the Prince William Sound Museum is highly recommended.
+Located at the Anchor Inn in downtown Whittier, this small museum has been rated within the top 10 in Alaska.
+If you are in Whittier, visiting the Prince William Sound Museum is highly recommended.

 3. Hike Portage Pass

 In the recent past, visitors could visit the Boggs Visitor Center at Begich on the western edge of Lake Portage.
 From there, people could take a quick hike down to a small beach and touch the crystalline blue ice of Portage Glacier.
 Those times are seemingly long gone, and now the glacier sits at the eastern end of the Lake.

 To see the glacier close up, you now need to take a boat.
 Otherwise, it involves a 2-mile hike across the Portage Pass trail by foot.
 Not to worry, though.
 This moderate trek takes in some truly awe-inspiring scenery.
 In fact, the landscape in this part of Alaska is considered some of the best in the world.